µP

 Are You Charging Article Processing Charges (APC)?

 From the beginning microPublication Biology has been supported by a grant from the National Libraries of Medicine.
 However, as of April 2nd 2022, as part of our long-term sustainability plan we instituted an article processing charges (APCs) of $250 per article.
+Starting January 1, 2025, the article processing charge (APC) for submissions received on or after this date will increase from $250 to $350.
 This charge should cover costs but not new initiatives.
 No article will be refused because of an author's inability to pay page these charges.

 How Do You Differ From Traditional Journals?